cofx22/blog/posts/to-transduce-or-not-to-transduce.md

 We'll come back to this example below.

 Because of these downsides (and more), some say that [lazy evaluation should be avoided as much as possible](https://clojure-goes-fast.com/blog/clojures-deadly-sin/).
-One way of doing that would be to [default to using transducers](https://dawranliou.com/blog/default-transducers/).
+One way of avoiding lazy evaluation as much as possible would be to [default to using transducers](https://dawranliou.com/blog/default-transducers/).

 ## A first look at transducers